MichaelK-rgb/Detectron2_proj/README.md

 # Detectron2 for Panoptic segmentation, image pre-processing and Object detection
 This project's goal is to use Detectron2 for segmentation and cropping of the skyline before detecting objects in an image Dataset.

-Image cropping to only relevant areas may be beneficial for certain tasks that require real-time object detection in special environments.
+Image cropping to exclusively relevant areas may be beneficial for certain tasks that require real-time object detection in special environments.

 # Panoptic Segmentation
 "...panoptic segmentation combines semantic and instance segmentation such that all pixels are assigned a class label and all object instances are uniquely segmented."